CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency/README.md

 # Galactica - the Interplanetary Space Travelling Agency

-This webpage is a user-centric frontend development assignment, which is part of the full-stack developer course at Code Institute.
+This website is a user-centric frontend development assignment, done as part of the full-stack developer course at Code Institute.

-It is a homepage for an imaginary future travelling agency that sells trips into space.
-The website displays three products that are listed on the front page, described in detail on the 'journey catalogue' page, and can be purchased on the 'order' page.
+It is a homepage for Galactica, an imaginary future travelling agency that sells trips into space.

 The purpose of the website is to advertise the travels and persuade the customer to purchase a trip.
 This is done mainly by large images and catchy headlines.
 The style of the page is colorful and exciting.
+The website displays three products (package trips) that are listed on the front page, described in detail on the 'journey catalogue' page, and can be purchased on the 'order' page.

-The website is written in HTML 5 and CSS 3, and advanced features are created with custom javascript libraries.
-In order to make the website fully responsive, the frontend javascript library Bootstrap 4 has been utilised extensively.
+The website is written in HTML 5 and CSS 3, and more advanced features are created with Javascript libraries.
+In order to make the website fully responsive, the frontend component library Bootstrap 4 has been utilised extensively.

 ## User Experience